jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 The first option will always be used, the second one only on succeeded requests, the last one only on failures.

 These configuration keys can be defined as a comma-separated list of header names.
 All HTTP headers will be copied if not declared.
 Each header name can use wildcard.
+Using a dash `-` or an empty string instructs the controller not to copy any header.

 Configuration examples: